By the end of this section, you will be able to do the following:

 The cause of this extinction is now understood to be the result of a cataclysmic impact of a large meteorite, or asteroid, off the coast of what is now the Yucatán Peninsula.
 This hypothesis, proposed first in 1980, was a radical explanation based on a sharp spike in the levels of iridium (which enters our atmosphere from meteors at a fairly constant rate but is otherwise absent on Earth’s surface) in the rock stratum that marks the boundary between the Cretaceous and Paleogene periods (Figure 47.6).
 This boundary marked the disappearance of the dinosaurs in fossils as well as many other taxa.
 The researchers who discovered the iridium spike interpreted it as a rapid influx of iridium from space to the atmosphere (in the form of a large asteroid) rather than a slowing in the deposition of sediments during that period.
 It was a radical explanation, but the report of an appropriately aged and sized impact crater in 1991 made the hypothesis more believable.
 Now an abundance of geological evidence supports the theory.
 Recovery times for biodiversity after the end-Cretaceous extinction are shorter, in geological time, than for the end-Permian extinction, on the order of 10 million years.

 Another possibility, perhaps coincidental with the impact of the Yucatan asteroid, was extensive volcanism that began forming about 66 million years ago, about the same time as the Yucatan asteroid impact, at the end of the Cretaceous.
 The lava flows covered over 50 percent of what is now India.
-The release of volcanic gases, particularly sulphur dioxide, during the formation of the traps contributed to climate change, which may have induced the mass extinction.
+The release of volcanic gases, particularly sulfur dioxide, during the formation of the traps contributed to climate change, which may have induced the mass extinction.

 Scientists measured the relative abundance of fern spores above and below the K–Pg boundary in this rock sample.
 Which of the following statements most likely represents their findings?